Van Cleef & Arpels Lucky Spring The Blue Butterfly Variation

 @tata__boutique. / Instagram

-In recent weeks, quiet conversations have begun circulating around Van Cleef & Arpels and its Lucky Spring collection.
+In recent weeks, quiet conversations have started to circulate around Van Cleef & Arpels and its Lucky Spring collection.

 A new variation — featuring a blue butterfly — has appeared in select boutiques and private previews, despite the absence of any update on the global website.